rsumner31/beets/docs/guides/advanced.rst

 The beets database keeps track of a long list of :ref:`built-in fields
 <itemfields>`, but you're not limited to just that list.
 Say, for example,
 that you like to categorize your music by the setting where it should be played.
-You can invent a new ``context`` attribute to store this.
+You can invent a new ``context`` attribute store this.
 Set the field using the :ref:`modify-cmd` command::

     beet modify context=party artist:'beastie boys'

-By default beets will show you the changes that are about to be applied and ask if you really want to apply them to all, some or none of the items or albums.
-You can type y for "yes", n for "no", or s for "select".
-If you choose the latter, the command will prompt you for each individual matching item or album.

-Then :doc:`query </reference/query>` your music just as you would with any other field::
+And then :doc:`query </reference/query>` your music just as you would with any other field::

     beet ls context:mope